StrangeBeeCorp/docs/docs/flow/installation/system-requirements.md

 <!-- md:version 6.0 --> <!-- md:license One -->

-[TheHive Flow](../user-guides/about-flow.md) requires sufficient hardware resources and data storage to ensure stable and efficient operation, depending on the deployment method: a [Docker Compose stack](docker.md) on a single Linux host, separate from the host running TheHive, or a [Helm chart on a Kubernetes cluster](kubernetes.md).
+[TheHive Flow](../user-guides/about-flow.md) requires sufficient hardware resources and data storage to ensure stable and efficient operation, depending on the deployment method: a [Docker Compose stack](docker.md) on a single Linux host, separate in production from the host running TheHive, or a [Helm chart on a Kubernetes cluster](kubernetes.md).

 ## Hardware requirements